thushanr5/hibachiML/README.md

 # hibachiML
-First time exploring and using ML libraries: Pandas, scikit-learn and created simple Hibachi food prediction for a restaurant dinner
+First time exploring and using ML libraries: Pandas, scikit-learn; Created simple Hibachi food prediction for a restaurant dinner